-Following intake, receipt of notice, or a complaint of an alleged violation of the College's Policy Against Discrimination and harassment, the Director of Nondiscrimination and Title IX ("the Director")1 engages in an initial assessment, which is typically one to five (1-5) business days in duration.
+Following intake, receipt of notice, and/or a complaint of an alleged violation of the College's Policy Against Discrimination and harassment, the Title IX Coordinator1 engages in an initial assessment.
 The steps in an initial assessment can include:

-- The Director reaches out to the Complainant to offer supportive measures. - The Director works with the Complainant to ensure they have an Advisor. - The Director works with the Complainant to determine which of three options to pursue: A Supportive Response, an Informal Resolution, or an Administrative Resolution.
+- The Title IX Coordinator or Deputy Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator or Deputy Coordinator works with the Complainant to ensure they have an Advisor.

-1 If circumstances require, the Associate Vice President for CARES or Director of Nondiscrimination & Title IX will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.
+1 If circumstances require, Nondiscrimination and Title IX/CARES Department Senior leadership will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.

-- If a Supportive Response is preferred, the Director works with the Complainant to identify their wishes and then seeks to facilitate implementation.
-An Administrative Resolution process is not initiated, though the Complainant can elect to initiate it later, if desired. - If an Informal Resolution option is preferred, the Director assesses whether the complaint is suitable for informal resolution, which informal mechanism may serve the situation best or is available and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - If Administrative Resolution is preferred, the Director initiates the investigation process and determines whether the scope of the investigation will address: - Incident, and/or - A potential pattern of misconduct, and/or - A culture/climate issue.
+- The Title IX Coordinator or Deputy Coordinator works with the Complainant to determine options to pursue, which can include a Supportive Response, an Informal Resolution, or an Administrative Resolution. - If a Supportive Response is preferred, the Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
+An Administrative Resolution process is not initiated, though the Complainant can elect to initiate it later, if desired. - If an Informal Resolution option is preferred, the Coordinator assesses whether the complaint is suitable for informal resolution, which informal mechanism may serve the situation best or is available and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - o If Administrative Resolution is preferred, the Coordinator initiates the process and determines whether the scope addresses: - Incident, and/or - A potential pattern of misconduct, and/or - A culture/climate issue.

-Based on the initial assessment, the College will initiate one of these responses:
+Based on the initial assessment, the College will work with the Complainant/Reporting Party to initiate one or potentially more of these responses:

-- Supportive Response -- measures to help restore the Complainant's education access, as described in the Policy. - Informal Resolution typically used for less serious offenses and only when all parties agree to Informal Resolution, or when the Respondent is willing to accept responsibility for violating policy. - Administrative Resolution investigation of policy violation(s) and recommended finding, subject to a determination by the Director or Decision-maker and the opportunity to appeal to an Appeal Panel.
+- Supportive Response -- measures to help restore the Complainant's education access, as described in the Policy. - Informal Resolution typically used for less serious offenses and only when all parties agree to Informal Resolution, or when the Respondent is willing to accept responsibility for violating policy. - Administrative Resolution -inquiry and, if appropriate, investigation of policy violation(s) and recommended finding, subject to a determination by the Title IX Coordinator or Decision-maker and the opportunity to appeal to an Appeal Panel.

-The investigation and the subsequent Administrative Resolution determine whether the Policy has been violated.
-If so, the College will promptly implement effective remedies designed to end the discrimination, prevent recurrence, and address the effects.
-The process followed considers the preference of the parties but is ultimately determined at the discretion of the Director of Nondiscrimination and Title IX.
-At any point during the initial assessment or formal investigation, if the Director of Nondiscrimination and Title IX determines that reasonable cause does not support the conclusion that policy has been violated, the process will end, and the parties will be notified.
+The inquiry, investigation and the subsequent Administrative Resolution determine jurisdiction, scope, and ultimately whether the Policy has been violated.
+If a Respondent is found Responsible for violation(s) of the Policy, the College will promptly implement effective remedies designed to end the discrimination, prevent recurrence, and address the effects.
+The process followed considers the preference of the parties but is ultimately determined at the discretion of the Title IX Coordinator.
+At any point during the initial assessment or administrative resolution, if the Title IX Coordinator determines that reasonable cause does not support the conclusion that the complaint falls within the scope of the office's jurisdiction or policy has been violated, the process will end, and the parties will be notified.

-The Complainant may request that the Director of Nondiscrimination and Title IX review the reasonable cause determination and/or re-open the investigation.
-This decision lies in the sole discretion of the Director, but the request is usually only granted in extraordinary circumstances.
+The Complainant may request that the Title IX Coordinator revisit the above determination and/or re-open the investigation.
+This decision lies in the sole discretion of the Title IX Coordinator, but the request is usually only granted in extraordinary circumstances.